tonyspiro/grunt-html5-boilerplate/README.md

 ```

 Grunt will:<br>
-1. Process your LESS files and minify your CSS into ONE MINIFIED CSS FILE.
+1. Process your LESS files and minify your CSS into ONE MINIFIED CSS FILE.<br>
-2. Lint your javascript for issues with JSHint.
+2. Lint your javascript for issues with JSHint.<br>
 3. Minify and compile your javascript into ONE MINIFIED JAVACRIPT FILE.

 Feel free to fork, add / edit the process and send me feedback.
 Find me on twitter [@tonyspiro](http://twitter.com/tonyspiro).